anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 of their extension by sending a request for review to regext@ietf.org or its successor.

-The registration template of this registry is found in [@!RFC7480] and is unchanged.
+The registration template of this registry is found in [@!RFC7480] and is unchanged by this document.
-It is requested of the IANA that all registrations be forwarded to regext@ietf.org or its successor.
+It is requested of the IANA that all registrations be copied to regext@ietf.org or its successor.

 Extensions MUST be documented in a stable, non-changing, and